- $13 Billion+ Won

 A slip-and-fall accident can lead to devastating injuries and costly medical bills.
-These accidents occur when a person loses his or her balance because of a ground level obstruction or unsafe surface and falls as a result.
-Slip and falls may be actionable if the accident was caused by the negligence of another and resulted in injuries or financial losses to the victim.
+These accidents occur when a person loses their balance because of a ground level obstruction or unsafe surface and falls as a result.
+Trip-and-falls may be warrant legal action if caused by the negligence of another and resulted in injuries or financial losses to the victim.

 How Our Attorneys Can Help With These Claims

 Gathering evidence helps prove that the owner or occupier was negligent in maintaining the property and that this negligence contributed to your injuries.
 It is important to contact an attorney as soon as possible following a slip-and-fall accident because witnesses often forget important details.
 Over time, pieces of evidence may become lost or destroyed.

 Assess Injuries and Necessary Medical Treatment